Rani-dha/Projects/README.md

 # Projects
-This repo is to maintain my projects code
+This repo is to maintain my projects